 There aren’t any Discover cards that flat-out require excellent credit, currently.
 But we recommend a score of at least 700, which is toward the top of the good range, for the cards that require good credit for approval.
-So most Discover cards may be a tough get for the average person, who has a credit score of 669.
+So, most Discover cards may be a tough get for the average person, who has a credit score of 680-703.

 With that being said, it’s not just your credit score you should worry about.
-For example, Discover will consider how your income compares to your debt, along with your employment status, whether you own or rent your home, how many loans and lines of credit you already have open, and more.
+For example, Discover will consider other factors, such as how your income compares to your debt, along with your employment status, whether you own or rent your home, how many loans and lines of credit you already have open, and more.